What is KOHO and how does it work?

 6. Visa Debit Card: If you load your KOHO balance using a Visa Debit card, a $0.75 fee is charged if your transaction is $300 or less.

-All other KOHO services are free and this includes the 0.50% cash back, 1.20% savings account, access to early payroll 3 days early, budgeting app, virtual card, and more.
+All other KOHO services are free, including the 0.50% cash back, 1.20% savings account, access to early payroll 3 days early, budgeting app, virtual card, and more.

 How To Load Your KOHO Card